tripal/tripal/docs/extensions/module_rating.rst

 - Extensive documentation for the module (similar to Tripal User's Guide).
 - Unit testing is implemented using PHPUnit with the TripalTestSuite or something similar.
 - Continuous integration is setup (e.g. such as with TravisCI).
-- Imports data via Tripal's importer class (Tripal3)
+- Imports data via Tripal's importer class (Tripal3).
 - Tripal 3 fields are
-    - Fully compatible with web services
+    - Fully compatible with web services.
     - The elementInfo function is fully implemented.
     - The query and queryOrder functions fully implemented.
 - Web Services uses Tripal's Web Service Classes (Tripal3).